-Building on the experience of our student projects last summer, we are offering this volunteer opportunity – to organize and facilitate a zoom meeting(s) to discuss podcasts or articles on our web site – www.awakeningproject.ca
+Building on the experience of our student projects last summer, we are offering opportunities for students to organize and facilitate zoom meetings to discuss podcasts and articles on our web site – www.awakeningproject.ca

 Decide if you would like to ‘host’ a meeting or be a ‘participant’.

 The role of the Host is to facilitate a zoom discussion(s) with 2 or more other students – the ‘Participants’ – who will be a part of your team.